 2 The Titanic Waifs

-When women and children were instructed to enter a lifeboat on April 15, 1912, a father placed his two young sons into collapsible D, which was the last lifeboat lowered into the water.
-The curly-haired boys were then cared for by 22-year-old Mary Kelly from Castlepollard, Ireland, who comforted them with song.
+When the final lifeboat, Collapsible D, was lowered, a father placed his two young sons inside.
+The curly‑haired boys were cared for by 22‑year‑old Mary Kelly of Castlepollard, Ireland, who soothed them with song.

 1 William Carter II

-The Carter family boarded RMS Titanic as first-class passengers and were returning to Rhode Island after a trip to Europe.
-They were also traveling with their pet dog and their servants, Alexander Cairns and Augusta Serreplaà.
-When women and children were escorted into lifeboats on the night of the sinking, the Carter family waited their turn before being instructed to enter Lifeboat 4.
-However, eleven-year-old William Carter II was stopped from doing so by Second Officer Charles Lightoller, as he was too old to enter.
+The Carter family traveled first‑class, heading back to Rhode Island after a European tour, accompanied by their pet dog and servants Alexander Cairns and Augusta Serreplà.
+When women and children were being loaded into lifeboats, the family awaited their turn for Lifeboat 4.
+Eleven‑year‑old William Carter II was stopped by Second Officer Charles Lightoller, who deemed him too old for a child’s seat.

 ]]>